kk-deng/Biodiversity-Dashboard-Plotly/README.md

 * Demographic information from the sample

-* A checkbox which allows user to choose between Old and New gauge chart style (Changes will be applied after re-select sample)
+* **A checkbox which allows user to choose between Old and New gauge chart style** (Style will be applied after selecting a new sample)

 ### Bonus